clauseHQ/hackathons/README.md

 The Clause platform is completely generic and can be used to automate the contractual logic behind any business relationship.

-You can watch an introduction video:
+You can watch an introductory video:

 [![Connected Contracting](https://img.youtube.com/vi/cmmq-JBMbbQ/0.jpg)](http://www.youtube.com/watch?v=cmmq-JBMbbQ)

+## What is Accord Project?

+[Accord Project](https://www.accordproject.org) is an open foundation developing techno-legal standards and open-source software tools for the future of smart legal contracting.
+In particular it is developing the specification and code for Smart Clause Templates and an execution engine under the [Cicero project](https://github.com/accordproject/cicero).

+Clause Inc. technology is based on and extends the Accord Project Cicero codebase.
+If you like analogies, think of the Open Source Git codebase vs. the commercial GitHub service.

-## How do I integrate a smart legal contract with my system?
+## How do I integrate a Smart Legal Contract with my system?

+Clause exposes the Smart Clauses in your contracts as a RESTful service, that accepts and produces JSON.
+Each Smart Clause in a contract is a function, accepting data and returning values.
+To invoke a Smart Clause you have 3 options:

+1. Call a Clause RESTful service, automatically exposed for each Smart Clause in a contract (cross-platform, easiest, requires an Internet connection to Clause)
+2. Run a [Cicero Server](https://github.com/accordproject/cicero/tree/master/packages/cicero-server) locally (cross-platform, can run locally, but resources are managed on the file-system, with limited scalability)
+3. Use the [Cicero Engine](https://github.com/accordproject/cicero/tree/master/packages/cicero-engine) npm module, and embed execution into you Node.js application (most flexible, but template and clause management must be performed by the application)

+We recommend you start with option (1) as there is nothing to install or manage.
+Simply create a Smart Legal Contract in Clause, and then click the _Connections_ tab to see the Execution URL.

-## Do you have a sample I can look at and copy from?
+## Do you have sample code I can look at and copy from?

-## How can I create a smart legal contract from existing smart clauses?
+## How can I create a Smart Legal Contract from existing Smart Clauses?

-## How do I create a new clause template?
+## How do I create a new Smart Clause Template?

-## How do I publish my template so it shows up in Clause Hub?
+## How do I publish my Smart Clause Template so it shows up in Clause?

-## How do I get access to Clause Hub?
+## How do I get access to Clause?

-## Do you rate-limit requests?
+## Do you rate-limit execution requests?

-## What is your pricing model?
+## What is the Clause pricing model?